neomantic-zz/arche/design.md

 ```

 Here we see that Arche already has one registered discoverable
-resource, the `DiscoverableResources` resource.
-More importantly, we
+resource, the `DiscoverableResources` resource itself - in own managed
+resource.

-see a custom link relation type - `create` - that represents a
+More importantly, we see a custom link relation type - `create` - that
-transition on this collective resource.
-Following this transition, by
+represents a transition on this collective resource.
+Following this
-making a POST request to the URL in the `href` with the following
+transition, by making a POST request to the URL in the `href` and
-fields will register a discoverable resource with Arche.
+populated the body with fields and corresponding values will register
+a new `DiscoverableResource` with Arche.